Officer Candidate School (United States Navy): Selection

-Qualified U.S. citizens who hold a bachelor's degree meet with an Officer Recruiter and prepare packages for consideration.
+Qualified U.S. citizens who hold a bachelor's degree meet with an officer recruiter and prepare packages for consideration.
 Selection is competitive.

-Officer Candidates are already associated with a designator when they begin their training at OCS.
+Officer candidates are already associated with a designator when they begin their training at OCS.
 This is in contrast to USNA and NROTC, where trainees are not associated with a community until soon before commissioning.

 Course of training

 OCS classes are numbered by the federal fiscal year of their graduation (e.g., 09-19 would be the ninth class to graduate in fiscal year 2019).

 Officer candidate uniforms are similar to those worn at USNA and NROTC, with several notable differences.
 Candidates wear plain foul anchors.
 In the final phase, candidate officers wear the collar device of MIDN ENS through MIDN CAPT, but are never referred to as Midshipmen.

-The U.S. Navy Officer Candidate shoulderboard is worn by the entire regiment without reference to collar device.
+The U.S. Navy Officer Candidate shoulder board is worn by the entire regiment without reference to collar device.

 Those in training at OCS are mustered at the pay grade of E-5 unless they are prior enlisted already holding a higher pay grade.
 While attending OCS the students hold the rank of Officer Candidate Under Instruction Second Class (OCUI2).
 Officer candidate uniforms are similar to those worn at NROTC programs and USNA, but officer candidates are never referred to as midshipmen.

 Classes advance through four distinct phases, gradually taking on greater responsibility and preparing to commission: